 We start our seeds in cell flats, which vary in size.
 The cell size you start your trays in should consider how much time the plant will spend in the cell and the space it needs for the root system to develop.
-Most of our plants are started in 11 inch x 21 inch trays that house 72, 98 or 128 cells.
-We will pot up our tomatoes, peppers, and eggplants when their root systems start growing too big for this cell size.
+While most of our plants are started in 11 inch x 21 inch trays that house 72, 98 or 128 cells.
+For home gardeners, small individuals pots will work just fine.

-The soil that you seed into is super important and your soil needs the right drainage, water retention, pH, fertilization and other soil characteristics.
-It might be more convenient for you to buy a top quality potting mix or, like us, make your own.
+The quality of the soil that you seed into is important and your soil needs the right drainage, water retention, pH, fertilization and other soil characteristics.
+It might be more convenient for you to buy a top quality potting mix or, like us, try making your own.
 Our recipe includes:

 1. 4.2 gallon bucket of peat moss